Nadine McHenry, EdD

 - Elementary Education: The Early Years and Special Education (BA)

-- Secondary Education (Certification)
+- Secondary Education (BA)

 - Elementary Education: The Early Years (Pre-K-4) (MEd)

 After graduating from Penn State in 1977, I immediately became an elementary classroom teacher and have remained in the classroom since.
 I taught the primary grades as a homeroom teacher charged with the full time teaching of one particular grade level.
 Upon my achievement of a master’s degree in environmental studies and education, I moved into a position as a specialized science teacher (K-8).
 While completing my doctoral degree, I also worked in the non-formal world of education in nature centers and museums as an environmental educator as well as a curriculum developer.

 Over these past 38 years, I have maintained my passion for teaching and as a teacher educator since 1994, I have focused on developing best practices that will yield teacher candidates who are effective role models for children of all backgrounds.
 My work is scaffolded by a deep belief in the power of service learning and civic engagement.
 I currently offer middle level certification course work that is grounded in the theoretic propositions of service learning.